Horace Newton Allen

-Biography
+Early life and education

 Horace Newton Allen was born in Delaware, Ohio, on April 23, 1858.
 He received his Bachelor of Science at Ohio Wesleyan University in 1881.
 He studied medicine at the Miami Medical School in Cincinnati, Ohio, graduating in 1883.

+Career

 Allen was appointed a medical missionary and sent to China by the Board of Foreign Missions of the Northern Presbyterian Church and arrived in Shanghai on October 11, 1883.
 After a while, he decided to serve in Korea, which had just opened its doors to the western world.
 After obtaining the mission board's permission, he went to Korea on September 20, 1884, to explore.
 As government law prohibited foreign religion at the time, he was appointed medical officer of the United States Legation to Korea in Seoul, thus hiding his true identity.
 He went back to Shanghai to bring back his wife Francis "Fannie" and their son, Harry to Korea on October 26.